little-pinecone/jwt-spring-boot-angular-scaffolding/README.md

 ![keep growing logo](readme-images/logo_250x60.png)

 This project is a multi-module application, using Spring Boot for the backend and Angular for the frontend.
 The project can be built into a single jar file using Maven.
 You can also run the modules separately during development.
-To learn how to set up a project like this one, check out the [Integrate Angular with a Spring Boot project](http://keepgrowing.in/java/springboot/integrate-angular-with-a-spring-boot-project/) post.

-It's ready to be secured with JSON Web Token.
+The backend is secured with JSON Web Token.
+The frontend is ready to be secured.

 ## Getting Started